tbarnetlamb/hyphen/README.md

 More detail about marshalling to Haskell
 ----------------------------------------

-We have already seen some exmaples of how objects are marshalled from Haskell to Python.
+We have already seen some examples of how objects are marshalled from Haskell to Python.
 A key point about this process is that a single Python object could be used to construct Haskell objects of various different types, depending on type expected by the Haskell function